0xlucipher/Knowledge/README.md

 ## Credits

 This Repository is Hard fork from [Nikita Voloboev](https://github.com/nikitavoloboev/knowledge).
-Please don't forget to show some love to him too!
+Please don't forget to show some love to him too! and thank you [Katerina Limpitsouni](https://undraw.co/) for sharing such lovely illustrations!

 ## Contributing